How to Earn Money From Photography and Feel Great About it

 This is another way of starting out to earn money from photography (except you're not really using your own photography).
 That said, you could focus on helping photographers / creatives to create websites for their own needs.

-You could also talk about how cool Shopify is (see below for more on Shopify), as well as webhosts that are specifically for WordPress websites (example WP Engine).
+You could also talk about how cool Shopify is as well as webhosts that are specifically for Wordpress websites (example WP Engine).

 Ask yourself how can you help other photographers, designers, creatives?
 (Get them on your email list and help them to create their own websites, using your link as you do it).